Deep-learning-based prediction of Precipitable Water Vapor in the Chajnantor area: Introduction

 In response to the inherent limitations of traditional techniques and the insufficient resolution of NWP models for site-specific forecasting, alternative and advanced data-driven approaches have emerged as powerful predictive tools.
-In particular, deep learning models have shown the ability to capture non-linear dependencies and temporal patterns in complex atmospheric datasets.
-Among these, Long Short-Term Memory (LSTM) networks stand out for their capacity to handle sequential data and forecast variables with high accuracy.
-Recent applications in atmospheric science report that such models often outperform traditional statistical and physical methods when trained with local, high-resolution data (Xiao et al., \citeyear{xiao2022}; Hou et al., \citeyear{hou_machine_2023}; Yan et al., \citeyear{yan2024}).
+In particular, deep learning models have shown the ability to capture nonlinear dependences and temporal patterns in complex atmospheric datasets.
+Among these, long short-term memory (LSTM) networks stand out for their capacity to handle sequential data and forecast variables with high accuracy.
+Studies of recent applications in atmospheric science report that such models often outperform traditional statistical and physical methods when trained with local, high-resolution data \citep{xiao_prediction_2022,hou_machine_2023,yan_research_2024}.

+Together, these advances highlight the current diversity of methods: GNSSs provide accurate retrievals and assimilation capacity, NWP models such as WRF offer physically based forecasts, and deep learning approaches add the potential to capture nonlinear dependences in site-specific high-frequency datasets.
+The present study contributes by applying a deep learning framework to continuous 183\,GHz radiometer data combined with meteorological records.

-In this context, the objective of the present study is to preliminary develop and validate a deep learning-based model to predict PWV on 12, 24, 36 and 48 hours forecasting horizons using one year of radiometers and meteorological data for the Chajnantor area.
+In this context, the objective of the present study is to develop and validate a preliminary deep-learning-based model to predict PWV on 12-, 24-, 36- and 48-hours forecasting horizons using one year of 183 GHz radiometer and meteorological data for the Chajnantor area.
 In Section 2, we present the data and methodology.
 Section 3 describes the LSTM model.
-Section 4 presents the results obtained and Section 5 presents our conclusions and proposed future work.
+Section 4 presents the results obtained and strategies to improve our method and Section 5 presents our conclusions.

-\section{Data and Methodology}
+\section{Data and methodology}

-In this study, data from 183 GHz radiometers and meteorological records from the Chajnantor area were used to develop a deep learning-based model capable of predicting PWV values.
-The methodology includes data collection, preprocessing, and modeling, as detailed below:
+The dataset employed in this study spans from July 13, 2023, to October 14, 2024 (460 days), covering one full annual cycle at the Chajnantor Plateau.
+It integrates measurements from two 183 GHz radiometers and a meteorological station.

-\subsection{183 GHz Radiometer Data}
+\subsection{183 GHz radiometer data}